Communication on Progress

 Principle #9: Development and diffusion of environmental friendly technologies

-- The Company has continued its efforts at technological up-gradations in its manufacturing processes to ensure that adverse impact of our operations on the environment are minimized.
+- The Company has continued its efforts at technological up-gradations in its manufacturing processes to ensure that adverse impact of our operations in the environment are minimized.

-- The company has installed and maintained a Zero Liquid Discharge Plant (ZLDP) for the units at Manali Complex, Chennai.
-In order to minimize the load of the effluent load on the ZLDP, our Leather Chemicals Business Unit is working on projects related to reusing and recycling of liquid hazardous waste.
+- The Company has installed and maintained a Zero Liquid Discharge Plant (ZLDP) for the manufacturing units at Manali Complex, Chennai.
+The plant has also done a successful trial run of reusing and recycling liquid hazardous waste.

-- Energy efficient welding machines have been installed at our Industrial Packaging units at Taloja, Asaoti and Silvassa in the recent past.
+- IP, Chittoor has adopted IGBT technology in their welding machines, which helped to reduce energy consumption by 50% and enhance load balance to all the three phases of the power system.
+Energy efficient welding machines have been installed in our IP units at Taloja, Asaoti and Silvassa in the recent past.

-- Our Industrial Packaging plant in Navi Mumbai is a zero discharge plant.
-No water is being consumed in the process for degreasing.
+- Our IP plant in Navi Mumbai is a zero discharge plant.
+It uses special steel to eliminate the process of degreasing.

 Principles Relating to Ethics & Transparency